What is Legal Workflow Automation Software? And How Does it Relate to Process Orchestration?

-Workflow automation is the process of automating tasks and actions that follow the same logic and that are conducted in conjunction with one another.
+Workflow automation is the process of automating actions that follow the same logic and that are conducted in conjunction with one another.

 Sometimes, automating a "workflow" is really just about filling out forms.